infochimps-labs/ironfan/README-checklist.md

   - `foo/recipes/client.rb`     -- configure me as a foo client
   - `foo/recipes/server.rb`     -- configure me as a foo server
   - `foo/recipes/ec2_conf`      -- cloud-specific settings
+* Always include a `default.rb` recipe, even if it is blank.
 * *DO NOT* install daemons via the default cookbook, even if that's currently the only thing it does.
 Remember, a node that is a client -- or refers to any current or future component of the system -- will include the default recipe.
 * Do not repeat the cookbook name in a recipe title: `hbase:master`, not `hbase:hbase_master`; `zookeeper:server`, not `zookeeper:zookeeper_server`.
 * Use only `[a-z0-9_]` for cookbook and component names.
 Do not use capital letters or dashes.
 Keep names to fewer than 15 characters.